What You Will Learn

 Design Concepts I

-Design Concepts I is a detailed exploration of scale and proportion through two and three-dimensional sketch problems varying in levels of complexity and duration.
+A detailed exploration of scale and proportion through two and three-dimensional sketch problems varying in levels of complexity and duration.
 Design projects explore relationships between historical and cultural systems and human proportion.
 Verbal and graphic communication skills are emphasized as a method of articulating the development of visual concepts and solutions to design problems.
 Communication tools such as perspective are explored in detail.
 Projects, which include architectural, interior design, fashion and industrial design are reviewed through juried presentations.

 Advanced CAD 3D Modeling